grafana/beyla/docs/sources/tutorial/getting-started.md

 support remains on the road-map.
 Distributed tracing can correlate requests from multiple services (web, database, messaging...).
 One complexity of distributed tracing is the injection of client-side headers and matching them to the context of the server-side requests.
-Each new release is making progressive advances towards this goal.
+Each release is making progressive advances towards this goal.

 Another shorter term goal is to reduce the surface of the code that requires administrative privileges, executing a small eBPF loader with `root` or `CAP_SYS_ADMIN` privileges,